-Shoppers who are checking for loose change between couch cushions to help beef up Christmas budgets will easily find an extra $500 in their savings account by boycotting Thanksgiving dinner this year.
+Checking for loose change between couch cushions to beef up your Christmas budget?
+You will easily find an extra $500 in your savings account by boycotting Thanksgiving dinner this year instead.

 By opting out of hosting an elaborate Thanksgiving meal for extended family, you can save money on food and instead use the savings toward holiday gifts in December — or even better, a starter emergency savings fund to start the new year off strong.

-The American Farm Bureau Federation (AFBF) revealed that the cost of a traditional Thanksgiving dinner has increased slightly since 2011.
-While the survey only uncovered a 1 percent increase in food prices for a typical Thanksgiving meal compared to last year, this American tradition has continuously increased in price based on the survey’s 26-year history.
+The American Farm Bureau Federation (AFBF) revealed that the cost of a traditional Thanksgiving dinner has decreased slightly since 2012.
+While the survey uncovered a $0.44 cent drop in cost compared to last year, food prices for this American tradition have increased considerably in price based on the survey’s 27-year history.

 Larger families are especially susceptible to higher food costs and will need to consider skipping an extravagant dinner this holiday as a result.